 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities, or determined if this prospectus is truthful or complete.
-Any representation to the contrary is
+Any representation to the contrary is a criminal offense.

-The date of this prospectus is March , 1999.
+The date of this prospectus is February , 1999.